- What is a corporate art collection?

 Each floor of the bank's New York headquarters features a different artistic theme.
 One floor has all photographs, one house drawing by sculptors and another focuses on the figure.
 Downstairs an exhibition space is open to staff, their guests and clients.

 Why You Should Invest in Corporate Art Collections?

 Corporate art collecting has come a long way since David Rockefeller purchases his first piece.
 Today companies invest in art for the benefit of all.
-Office art provides important support for living artists that often struggle to make ends meet.
-In return, art helps companies establish better relations with their clients, improve the productivity and motivation of their employees and significantly enhance the brand image.
+Office art provides essential support for living artists that often struggle to make ends meet.
+In return, art helps companies establish better relations with their clients, improve the productivity and motivation of their employees, and significantly enhance the brand image.